Case Monitoring Dashboard

 This dashboard includes the current number of cumulative COVID-19 positive cases reported for in-person learners and all staff in our school district.
 For reference, West Aurora School District 129 employs more than 1,700 staff members and currently serves approximately 1,750 in-person learners.
 That student number does not take into account the number of students who may be learning virtually but who participate in the countless athletic, fine art, and extracurricular offerings.
 These students are counted in the dashboard and are in addition to the 1,750 in-person learners.
 Additionally, the data table is reflective of TOTAL cases.
 Therefore, if a staff member or student who tests positive is shared between buildings, he/she is only represented once in the dashboard.

-The data in the chart below references our staff and students who are isolating at home due to a confirmed case of COVID-19.
+The data in the chart below references our staff and students who have or who are isolating at home due to a confirmed case of COVID-19.
 Isolation is a term used to refer to the 10 days after COVID-19 symptom onset.
 Individuals can be released from isolation when they are fever-free without the use of fever-reducing medications for at least 24 hours and with improved COVID-19 symptoms; or, when the individual has had two negative COVID-19 PCR tests in a row, with specimens collected and testing is done at least 24 hours apart.

-What the data does not include are our staff and students who are quarantining at home due to close contact with an infected individual.
+What the data does not include are our staff and students who have or are quarantining at home due to close contact with an infected individual.
 Quarantine is a term used to describe the 14 days after the most recent contact with the infectious individual.
 Close contacts can occur while in one of our buildings or when participating in a family or community event outside of District 129 programming.
 A negative COVID-19 test will not release an individual from quarantine.
 Any individual under quarantine who tests positive will then enter into isolation and when reported to the district, that data will be added to the dashboard.